What This Article Covers

 - The PLAT.ONE Acquisition

-- What the Usual Suspects Say About Leonardo
+- What the Usual Suspects Say About SAP Leonardo

 SAP announced something called Leonardo at SAPPHIRE 2017.
-Leonardo according to SAP looks something like this.
+SAP Leonardo according to SAP looks something like this.

 These are a collection of things that SAP has been talking about for some time.
-One of them, Design Thinking, is not actually something in SAP’s software per se, but is an approach that SAP has rolled out to everything from product development to sales.
+One of them, Design Thinking, is not something in SAP’s software per se but is an approach that SAP has rolled out to everything from product development to sales.

-SAP demonstrates a problem when it describes Leonardo that has plagued it for some time.
+SAP demonstrates a problem when it describes, SAP Leonardo that has plagued it for some time.
 And that problem is an overreliance upon buzzwords and concepts that have yet to meet with much commercial success.
-In an article by Sanjjeev Singh I found the following terms used.
+In an article by Sanjeev Singh, I found the following terms used.